Skip to main content Skip to main navigation Skip to search

 Australian Standards for the Export of Livestock updates

-We review and update ASEL regularly.
-We ensure the standards are fit for purpose and based on the latest science and evidence.
+We are committed to engaging with stakeholders and reviewing the ASEL regularly.
+This ensures the standards remain fit for purpose and reflect the latest science and best practice.

 You’re welcome to give us feedback on ASEL by emailing aselreview@agriculture.gov.au.